Shipping and Taxes

 Is the Wedge a "cheater mouthpiece"?

-No, the Wedge is not a Cheater Mouthpiece
+No, the Wedge Isn’t a “Cheater” Mouthpiece

 How do I position the Wedge?